RICHARD BAUDAINS picks out Italy's 10 most exciting producers of the moment, and explains why they're making headlines

 Ripe plum nose with a touch of pot pourri and liquorice at the back.
 Vigorous palate, full of energy with ripe tannins and good length.
 Late 2003–2008. £29.95–31.95; Lib, P&S

-Fattoria di Fiano, Certaldo (Tuscany)
+Italian wines: Fattoria di Fiano, Certaldo (Tuscany)

 The last 10 years have seen Chianti Classico consolidate its position as the Chianti, at the expense of the satellite zones.
-The undeniable quality leap in the Classico DOCG has been accompanied, however, by a distinctive swing towards international-style reds.
+The undeniable quality leap in the Classico DOCG has been accompanied, however, by a distinctive swing towards international-style red Italian wines.
 For the perfumed, floral style of Chianti and above all for wines with a more distinctive sense of place, you often have to look elsewhere.
 One alternative source is the large and heterogenous but rapidly modernising Colli Fiorentini.
 Exemplary of the best things happening in the region is the Fattoria di Fiano.
 Owner Ugo Bing is a graduate agronomist who brings cutting-edge viticultural research to the selection and growing of Sangiovese and the traditional Chianti varieties such as Cannaiolo and Colorino which have been replaced almost everywhere in the Classico zone by Cabernet and Merlot.
 Federico Staderini, one of Tuscany’s most sensitive winemakers and consultant to an impressive group of terroir-oriented small growers, advises here.
 The result is a Chianti which combines the beguiling drinkability of the Colli Fiorentini with a new depth, complexity and capacity to age.

 Chianti Colli Fiorentini 2000 ****